lamhq/tech-notes/pages/devops/aws/networking/cloudfront.md

 ## Domain Names

-CloudFront typically creates a domain name such as a232323.cloudfront.net.
+CloudFront typically creates a domain name such as `a232323.cloudfront.net`.

-Alternate domain names can be added using an alias record (Route 53).
+Alternate domain names can be added using a Route 53 alias record.

 For other service providers use a CNAME (cannot use the zone apex with CNAME).